 KIOSK was founded in 2005 in New York City.
 We create projects which relate and respond to locations.
 We use objects, artworks and artifacts as our medium.
-Past installations have included a number of locations in New York City, including MoMA PS1, a collection of objects at the Hammer Museum and the ICA in London and a series of exhibitions devoted to art and design at the Cité Radieuse in Marseille, France, where we are currently located.
+Past installations have included a number of locations in New York City, including MoMA PS1, a collection of objects at the Hammer Museum and the ICA in London and a series of exhibitions devoted to art and design at the Cité Radieuse in Marseille, France.
 Searching to show expressions of creativity in numerous forms, we expose works with the singular goal of encouraging people to stop, look and absorb the beauty surrounding them, ranging from the very common to the very rare.

 When we first opened, downtown Manhattan was changing; the interesting, unique places filled with inspiration were quickly disappearing.
 We felt an urge to fill the void, to fill a social need.
 We decided to create a place where people could look, learn, touch, and talk about what we were showing, while also feeling free to wax on about anything in the world.

 From the start we made a decision to be self-sustaining and KIOSK operated as a store to fund our process.
 That store continues today online.
 Over time our project has grown but the format for our work is very simple: we research, go to a place and search for the things we show; meeting and speaking to people along the way.
 We present things in an exhibition format and when it suits, sell our finds to fund the next project.
 Easy.
 We believe everything tells a story and everything we show opens a conversation.

 KIOSK has been thought of as a shop by some, a museum by others; an art installation, a gallery.
 Almost everyone on their first visit says, “What is this place?”
 To us, it is always just “KIOSK”: our studio, a store, an installation, a happening, a workshop, our office, a party, a whatever.
 We never completely define our work: in that sense, the project is constantly changing.
 The ongoing common denominator is to show.
 The overriding goal: to share.